andrew2020wit/bilingua-dealer/README.md

   so that you can integrate it with a dictionary, which can observe clipboard (GoldenDict, for example).
 - Save the bilingua book as a json-file, import it from the json-file.

-This application can be also used as a good book-reader.
+This application can be also used as a good book-reader for monolingual texts.

 It can be used offline.
 All data is stored in your web-browser.
 It doesn't use any server.